gsa-oes/office-of-evaluation-sciences/_projects/17xx-msi-aligning-healthcare-services-nigeria.md

 There is suggestive evidence that integrating family planning in immunization clinics increased attendance in family planning clinics around the time of the study.
 However, many mothers reported needing more time to consider options and deliberate with their spouse.
 Lessons on the effect of the script and appointment card are limited, as implementation of the script may have varied across clinics.

-<i>As a feasibility study, this project does not have an Analysis Plan.</i>
+As a feasibility study, this project does not have an Analysis Plan.